rohan-gt/price-optimization/README.md

 # Price Optimizer
-A simple ML based tool to optimize prices
+A simple price optimization example using a linear model